PracticalStack/PracticalSampler/README.md

 # Practical Sampler

-Practical Sampler is an open-source sampler and instrument-building environment for musicians, sound designers, and instrument developers.
+Practical Sampler is a sampler and instrument-building environment in development for musicians, sound designers, and instrument developers.

 The goal is to build a **first-class open-source sampler and instrument builder** with comprehensive